ricardoramo-s/LanternaTurbo/README.md

 Discussions
 ---
-There is not a for discussions and announcements related to Lanterna Turbo, since this version is completely broken™.
+There is not a group for discussions and announcements related to Lanterna Turbo, since this version is completely broken™.
 You are recommended to raise issues directly to no one.